nabrams/IDD-Fa18-Lab7/README.md

 The library I installed is called gifShot.
 It uses the camera to take pictures and then turn them into a downloadable gif!

+While it was easy to get the demo working as is, the documentation on how to use the package was really confusing.
+After numerous attempts, I was able to get the code working on my own, but it was not registering my webcam that was plugged in.
+To get the final result to work, I took the pictures with the webcam, and then used the featture of the library that allows you to compile images to a gif, instead of using the webcam to make the gif!

 **b.
 Upload a video of your working modified project**

 [gifShot](https://youtu.be/T7Zji9jaLKU)